juanuys/juanuys.github.io/games/a_night_at_locke_manor.md

 I spent the next few days/weeks immersing myself in the above resources.

+Secondly, I set myself a goal to achieve with the game prototype, which was to make the game so intuitive, that the players will know exactly what they need to do just by playing the game, and have a clear mental model from the get-go {% cite macklin_games_2016 -l 93-95 %}.

 ## Design

 Before building anything, like implementing the level, placing all the objects (locks, keys, etc), and linking them (i.e. which cards activate which slots), I designed the puzzle using Miro {% cite noauthor_miro_nodate -A %}.
 This gave me a good overview of how many keys (or Tarot cards) I would need, and how long it would take me to implement the level.